Feeling A Little Stir Crazy At Home? These Family Activities Will Help!

 - Journal: Writing down your thoughts and feelings can be a great way to manage any anxiety you may be experiencing, as well as reduce stress by creating goals and tracking your daily activity.

-- Gather virtually: Maybe you can’t go out for a cup of coffee together, but you can each grab your own cups from the kitchen and Facetime with your friends to stay connected!
+- Gather virtually: Maybe you can’t go out for a cup of coffee together, but you can each grab your own cups from the kitchen and FaceTime with your friends to stay connected!

 - Pray: Although you can’t congregate in gatherings, many faith groups have organized streaming services to pray and worship collectively.

 - Meditate: Take a few minutes every day to clear your head and find your Zen.
 There are several apps like Calm, Headspace, and Aura that can help with this, and reducing stress in tough times can help increase your positivity.
+This is an activity to do for yourself, and it’s an important coping technique to teach your kids as well!

 - Spa day: While you can’t physically go to the spa yourself, you can take a bubble bath and use DIY spa day suggestions to pamper yourself at home.

 - Adulting lessons: Adulting is hard, but everyone has to do it!
-Use this time to teach your kids the basics – doing the laundry, cooking, and creating a budget are skills everyone should learn!
+Use this time to teach your kids the basics – doing the laundry, cooking, and creating a budget are important life skills everyone should learn!

 - Colour: Though kids’ colouring books can be fun too, there are many adult colouring books that can provide a creative way to practice mindfulness and reduce stress levels.
 There are many free colouring pages on the internet that you can print!